• Home Improvement

 1. Spider Beetles

-Spider beetles mainly look-alike bed bugs because both have an oval shape but spider beetles have large thin legs like a spider and unlike bed bugs.
+Spider beetles mainly look alike bed bugs because both have an oval shape but spider beetles have large thin legs like a spider and unlike bed bugs.
 They also have antennae and excessive hair on their body that can make them visibly distinct from their counterpart if you observe closely.

 The color of the spider beetles may vary from species to species but it is not straight brown like bed bugs.
 You may catch them dressed up in pale yellow linings with a brown base, purely black, and even reddish brown.
 The legs are always in pale brown or yellow color.

 These are most commonly divided into two types: one who can fly and the other who can bite.
 The flying species will tend not to bite and vice versa.
-If your house is not properly maintained or if there is some wooden work going on at your place, you might develop their infestation.
+If your house is not properly maintained or if there is some wooden work going on at your place, you might develop an infestation.

 Plus, they also love to hang around where food is present in bulk so your pantries can be their ideal home.